amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 console.log(insertToHead(array, 0)); // => [ 0, 1, 2, 3 ]
 ```

 What do you think is the runtime of the `insertToHead` function?
-Looks the same as the previous one except that we are using `unshift` instead of `push`.
-But, there's a catch! [unshift algorithm](https://tc39.github.io/ecma262/#sec-array.prototype.unshift) makes room for the new element by moving all existing ones to the next position in the array.
+It looks the same as the previous one, except that we are using `unshift` instead of `push`.
+But there's a catch! [unshift algorithm](https://tc39.github.io/ecma262/#sec-array.prototype.unshift) makes room for the new element by moving all existing ones to the next position in the Array.
 So, it will iterate through all the elements.

 > The `Array.unshift` runtime is an *O(n)*